xpsi-group/xpsi/docs/source/install.rst

 * Download `Ubuntu`_ for Windows.
 * Install `Python 2.7`_.
 * Create a `virtual Python environment`_ in an Ubuntu shell.
-* Install supporting packages ``pip install matplotlib numpy scipy pymultinest cython`` followed by ``sudo apt-get install libgsl-dev``.
+* Install supporting packages ``pip install matplotlib numpy cython scipy`` followed by ``sudo apt-get install libgsl-dev``.
 * Ensure you are in the X-PSI directory and install X-PSI ``CC=gcc python setup.py install``.
-* Install any missing packages that you need, e.g., ``pip install h5py`` for post-processing functionality.
+* Install any missing packages that you need, e.g., ``pip install h5py`` for post-processing functionality if you have posterior sample sets available.
 * Install Jupyter notebook using ``pip install notebook``.
-* Start the kernel with the command ``Jupyter notebook and import X-PSI (see tutorials)``.
+* Start the kernel with the command ``Jupyter notebook``.